 Best places to store your dabs

-A lot of people believe that storing dabs work the same way as weed storage.
-While there are similarities, there are undoubtedly a few crucial differences.
+A lot of people believe that storing dabs work the same way as to weed storage.
+While there are similarities, there are surely a few crucial differences.
 Your dabs are concentrates that become more fragile compared to a cannabis plant.
 And since they are plant-based materials, there’s a misleading myth that you should store them in a freezer.
 While this may be true for hash, it’s not nearly as useful for dabs.
 Dabs have Trichomes.
 And they contain THC crystals and cannabinoids that can turn brittle or even shatter in freezing temperatures.
-This kind of change in the dab’s physical state can affect the quality when you use it later.
+This kind of change in the dab’s physical state can really affect the quality when you use it later.